alexhernandezgarcia/gflownet/docs/contributors/write-documentation.rst

     You can similarly document a **module** by adding a docstring at the top of the file

-.. dropdown:: How do I document a module varaible?
+.. dropdown:: How do I document a module variable?

     Add a docstring **below** the variable to document like